 - a) Leo Mining Exploration Ltd. ("Leo Mining") is considered related by virtue of common directors and officers who have an ownership in and exercise significant influence over both companies.
 The Company and Leo Mining have formalized their relationship with respect to services provided by Leo Mining.
 A written agreement sets out the types of services, which may be provided and the costs associated with such services.
 Generally the Company repays the disbursements made by Leo Mining on its behalf.
-During the nine months ended September 30, 2016, the Company had incurred costs of \$21,457 (2015 \$49,726) for administrative services.
-As of September 30, 2016 the Company has an outstanding payable to Leo Mining in the amount of \$25,172 (2015 \$49,726).
+During the year ended December 31, 2016, the Company had incurred costs of \$25,862 (2015 \$53,869) for administrative services.
+As of December 31, 2016 the Company has an outstanding payable to Leo Mining in the amount of \$26,959 (2015 \$29,974).
 The amount is unsecured and due on demand.
 Interest of 2% may be incurred on the outstanding amount annually; however this has been waived since 2013. - b) Digby Wells Environmental ("Digby"), by virtue of a common director, is considered a related party.
-During the nine months ended September 30, 2016, the Company has incurred costs of \$6,081 (2015 - \$1,814) for environmental services.
-As of September 30, 2016, there was no outstanding payable to Digby (2015 - nil). - c) The Company incurred costs of \$185,070 (2015 \$222,200) for key management and director fees and related costs for the nine months ended September 30, 2016.
-There was an amount due from a related party under current liabilities of (\$633) at September 30, 2016 (2015 \$156,782).
-Prior to May 12, 2016, the amounts owed were unsecured, due on demand and non-interest bearing.
-On May 12, 2016, the Corporation entered into arrangements with the CEO and President whereby a total of £148,170 (approximately \$192,813), comprising deferred salaries for Executive Directors accrued since March 2015 will only become payable on the earlier of, a change of control, termination of the applicable management contract, or May 12, 2018.
-In terms of salaries that are unpaid going forward, a total of £39,150 (approximately \$51,335), has been accrued as of September 30, 2016, but shall not be payable until the earlier of (a) a Change of Control; (b) any termination of the agreement; (c) 12 May 2018; or (d) such time that funds are reasonably available for such purpose from funds raised from whatever source (whether by debt, equity or by grant) in excess of the £1,000,000 raised in connection with admission to AIM.
-Salaries of approximately, £14,000 (\$18,218), which are payable to Executive Directors will continue to be accrued monthly under this arrangement.
+During the year ended December 31, 2016, the Company has incurred costs of \$9,934 (2015 \$8,402) for environmental services.
+As of December 31, 2016, there was no outstanding payable to Digby (2015 \$6,587). - c) The Company incurred costs of \$426,386 (2015 \$394,981) for key management and director fees and related costs for the year ended December 31, 2016.
+Included in current liabilities due to related parties at December 31, 2016 was \$1,967 (2015 \$156,782).
+The current liabilities due to related parties are unsecured, due on demand and non-interest bearing.

+- d) On March 6, 2016, the Board of Directors resolved that each director will be entitled to a payment of £1,000 per meeting, only payable upon a change of control of the Company.
+No amount has been accrued in the consolidated financial statements, as the amounts are contingent liabilities, payable only upon a change of control of the Company.
+As at December 31, 2016, they amount payable in the event of a change of control amounted to £35,000. - e) On May 12, 2016, the Company entered into new consulting agreements (the "Agreement") with its CEO and President (the "Executive Directors") whereby a total of £145,618 (approximately \$210,435), comprising deferred consulting fees payable to the Executive Directors accrued since March 2015, will only become payable on the earlier of, a change of control, termination of the Agreement, or May 12, 2018.
+In terms of consulting fees that are unpaid going forward, a total of £112,000 (approximately \$145,894), has been accrued as of December 31, 2016, but shall not be payable until the earlier of (a) a Change of Control; (b) any termination of the agreement; (c) May 12, 2018; or (d) such time that funds are reasonably available.
+Consulting fees of approximately, £14,000 (\$17,270) will continue to accrue monthly under the Agreement.
+The Company recorded a gain on deferral of related party consulting fees at the time of initial deferral and upon deferral of each monthly amount.
+Accretion is recorded at an effective interest rate of 20% up to the estimated maturity date of the consulting fees payable under the Agreement.
+The following table provides a reconciliation of amounts reflected in the consolidated financial statements as at and for the year ended December 31, 2016: